Eval Design Guide

 • Weight: relative importance as a percentage of the task score

-• Semantic prompt (for semantic criteria): the instruction given to the LLM judge for what constitutes a correct response for this criterion
+• Semantic prompt (for LLM-as-a-Judge criteria): the instruction given to the LLM jury

 circle-exclamation

-Grading types
+Criteria types

 How many criteria?